learn-monogame/learn-monogame.github.io/docs/how-to/fullscreen.md

 # Fullscreen mode

+This guide will give you the code in order to switch between window, borderless and fullscreen modes.

 This guide is a follow up to [Get started](./get-started.md).

 Here is some code that can toggle your game's fullscreen mode with borderless as an option.